filipealva/PickerView/README.md

 *Tip: You can set the alpha to 1.0 and background color to .clearColor() and add your custom selection view as a `selectionOverlay` subview to make it looks as you want (don't forget to properly add the constraints related to `selectionOverlay` to keep your experience with any screen size).*

 **.Image**: Provide a full width and height image view selection indicator (the height you provided on delegate) without any image.
-You **must** have a selection indicator as a image and set it to the image view through the `selectionImageView` property.
+You **must** have a selection indicator as an image and set it to the image view through the `selectionImageView` property.

 ## Contribute